balajkhalid/balajkhalid/README.md

 <p>My passion lies in dissecting and understanding complex patterns in data.
 I thrive on the challenge of capturing these nuances and training models to distill valuable insights from them.
 This drive stems from a deep-seated belief in the power of data to not just predict the future but to mold it.
 As I continue my academic and professional journey, I remain committed to pushing the boundaries of what's possible in AI, driven by a vision to innovate and transform industries through the lens of machine learning.</p>

 <p>
-  In my spare time, I enjoy exploring new and emerging technologies, as well as developing Shopify stores, iOS apps, and games.
+  In my spare time, I enjoy exploring new and emerging technologies, as well as developing Shopify stores and iOS apps.
 </p>